EPSR: Edge Profile Super resolution: Methodology

-where $I_{d,block SR}$ is a produced image from feature $F_{d,eca}$, and $H_{block SR}$ can be denoted as image reconstruction of $d$-th block in edge profile module, which generates RGB-channel image from the 64-channel feature.
+where $I_{block SR}$ is a produced image from feature $F_{RECAB}$, and $H_{block SR}(\cdot)$ can be denoted as image reconstruction in EP module, which generates RGB-channel image from the 64-channel feature.
 To form a blurred image, we transfer arithmetic mean filter concept using average pooling.
 Let's denote $S_{xy}$ as the set of coordinates in a rectangular sub-image window of size $m\times n$ where center point is $(x,y)$.
 Then this filter computes the average values of the original image $i(x,y)$ in the area defined by $S_{xy}$.
 In other words,

 where $\hat{i}(x,y)$ is a blurred image of $i(x,y)$.
 From this operation, if we define window size as $3\times3$, it can also be average pooling operation.
 So we form the blurred image by using it.